-What Motivates the 2020 SaaS Consumer?Categories: ABM, Account Based Marketing, B2B Marketing, Digital Marketing
+What Motivates the 2020 SaaS Consumer?Categories: ABM, Account Based Marketing, B2B Marketing, Content Marketing, Digital Marketing

 Being ahead of the pack has never motivated all buyers.
 Early adopters will flock to the latest innovations, but winning over laggards takes some serious strategy.
 In a post-COVID world, two things are true.